 Green Infrastructure Construction, Inspection and Maintenance Training

-The NGICP exam will be administered in Pittsburgh on June 6, 2017 to those who complete the training referenced above.
-Details on the location(s) for the exam will be available here as soon as they are confirmed.
-Please check back for updates.
+The next NGICP exam will be administered in Pittsburgh on November 14, 2017 to those who complete the training referenced above.
+Please contact PWSA at firstname.lastname@example.org or 412-255-8800 x8544 for information regarding the exam.